 Examples Of Amateur 360 Photography & Bad Editing

-A beautiful scene plagues with many issues and glitches
+A beautiful scene plagued with many issues and glitches

 1. Bad Stitching

-When you combine images to make a 360 panorama they require “stitching” this is the process that blends all the photos together.
-We mostly see this on smart phones and amateur DSLR photographers.
-This is where the stitching is so bad you have have scene out of joint, if people walk past then part of their body goes missing and so on.
-Also take a look at the palm trees where the 2 people are sitting.
+When you combine images to make a 360 panorama, they require “stitching” this is the process that blends all the photos together.
+We mostly see this on smartphones and amateur DSLR photographers.
+This is where the stitching is so bad you have scenes out of joint, if people walk past then part of their body goes missing and so on.
+Also, take a look at the palm trees where the two people are sitting.
 Bad stitching is the most common issue for amateur 360 photography.

 2. Crooked Photo

-To prevent vertigo and other disorienting factors when making a 360 photo / video you need to have the camera aligned correctly.
-If you don’t it can feel like you are about to fall over.
+To prevent vertigo and other disorienting factors when making a 360 photo/video you need to have the camera aligned correctly.
+If you don’t, it can feel like you are about to fall over.
 There is one example of this where the water looks like you looking at the water while standing at a complete angle.
-As a result a lot of people with smart phones and selfie sticks are usually the reason for this happening and a good example of amateur 360 photography.
+As a result, many people with smartphones and selfie sticks are usually the reason for this happening and a good example of amateur 360 photography.

 3. Inconsistent Lighting